OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Related Work

 \section{Related Work}

-\textbf{Text-to-video Training Datasets.} Existing text-to-video training datasets can be categorized into two classes: Specific-scenario and open-scenario.
-Specific-scenario datasets~\cite{yu2023celebv, yuan2024magictime, rossler2019faceforensics++, soomro2012ucf101, skytime, taichi} typically consist of a limited number of text-video pairs collected for specific contexts.
-For example, UCF-101~\cite{soomro2012ucf101} is a action recognition dataset which contains 101 classes and 13,320 videos in total.
-Taichi-HD~\cite{taichi} contains 2,668 videos recording a single person performing Taichi.
-ChronaMagic~\cite{yuan2024magictime} comprises 2,265 high-quality time-lapse videos with accompanying text descriptions.
-Compared to previous specific-scenario datasets, our~\datasetname~is a million-level, high-quality dataset for open scenarios, including portrait, scenic, city, metamorphic, animals \textit{etc}.
-As a pioneering open-scenario T2V dataset, WebVid-10M~\cite{bain2021frozen} comprises 10.7 million text-video pairs with a total of 52K video hours.
-Panda-70M~\cite{chen2024panda} collects 70 million high-resolution and semantically coherent video samples.
-InternVid~\cite{wang2023internvid} proposes a scalable approach for autonomously constructing a video-text dataset using large language models, yielding 234 million video clips accompanied by text descriptions for basic video understanding tasks such as recognition and retrieval, as well as T2V generation.
-However, WebVid-10M~\cite{bain2021frozen} contains low-quality videos with watermarks and Panda-70M~\cite{chen2024panda} contains lots of static, flickering, low-clarity videos along with short captions.
-Despite containing over 200 million samples, InternVid~\cite{wang2023internvid} primarily focuses on video understanding tasks.
-Meanwhile, during the data curation process, InternVid prioritizes aesthetics over dynamic consistency and clarity, with a resolution capped at 720p, leading to the inclusion of low-quality video clips.
-In contrast, our~\datasetname~comprises over 1 million high-quality in-the-wild video clips, with 433K in 1080p resolution, accompanied by detailed captions.
-This precise T2V dataset boasts superior video quality and expressive captions, tailored for T2V tasks.
+\textbf{Text-to-video Datasets.} Existing text-to-video training datasets can be categorized into two classes: Specific-scenario and open-scenario.
+Specific-scenario datasets~\citep{yu2023celebv, yuan2024magictime, rossler2019faceforensics++, soomro2012ucf101, skytime, taichi} typically consist of a limited number of text-video pairs collected for specific contexts.
+For example, UCF-101~\citep{soomro2012ucf101} is a action recognition dataset which contains 101 classes and 13,320 videos in total.
+Taichi-HD~\citep{taichi} contains 2,668 videos recording a single person performing Taichi.
+ChronaMagic~\citep{yuan2024magictime} comprises 2,265 high-quality time-lapse videos with accompanying text descriptions.
+As a pioneering open-scenario T2V dataset, WebVid-10M~\citep{bain2021frozen} comprises 10.7 million text-video pairs with a total of 52K video hours.
+Panda-70M~\citep{chen2024panda} collects 70 million high-resolution and semantically coherent video samples.
+Recently, InternVid~\citep{wang2023internvid} proposes a scalable approach for autonomously constructing a video-text dataset using large language models, resulting in 234 million video clips with text descriptions.
+However, WebVid-10M contains low-quality videos with watermarks, Panda-70M contains lots of static, flickering, low-clarity videos along with short captions, while InternVid primarily focuses on video understanding tasks.
+In contrast, our~\datasetname~comprises over $1$ million high-quality in-the-wild video clips, with 433K in 1080p resolution, accompanied by expressive captions.